 Please review our ANSI/SPRI ES-1 reference information for answers about our perimeter roof edge testing services.
 By adhering to ANSI/SPRI ES-1 standards, builders are assured that their building’s roofing perimeter sheet metal terminations will comply with both local building codes and International Building Codes.
-For additional assistance, please call 1-404-234-3905 to speak to a National ES Testing Service representative.
+For additional assistance, please call 1-404-234-3905 to speak to a National ES Testing Service representative roof edge test

-A. Prior to 1980 there were no roofing edge standards by which manufacturers could hold themselves to.
-FM Global then created a system of standards and approvals to use on FM Global insured properties.
+Prior to 1980, there were no roofing edge standards by which manufacturers could hold themselves to.
+FM Global then created a system of standards and approvals to use on FM Global-insured properties.
 The design community adopted this system because there were no other available standards at the time.

 In 1998 SPRI developed a series of three tests for judging the quality and durability of fascia and coping.
 These tests then allow for ES-1 approval.